 Many meditation teachers will say sitting like the Buddha is the optimal posture for meditation.
 Even if sitting for an extended time is usually not comfortable for you, try it in the bathtub.
 I find my muscles will relax enough in warm water to make it possible, But if it still doesn’t work for you, then for heaven’s sake, lie down!

 Since meditating is not sleeping or zoning out, and because you need to be concerned with safety, the important thing is never to meditate lying down in the bathtub when you’re very tired.
 That said, lying down in a bathtub may be the only way you’ll get to practice meditation.
-You might want to place a bath pillow under your head and bend your knees 90 degrees.
+You might want to place a really comfortable bath pillow under your head and bend your knees 90 degrees.

 Enhanced Deep Breathing